SabiMantock/math-magicians/README.md

 ### Key Features <a name="key-features"></a>

-- Used gitflow.
+- Created a React component that matches the design.
-- Created a react app
+- Used class-based components

 <p align="right">(<a href="#readme-top">back to top</a>)</p>